Toggle Menu

 3. Regardless of your hotel size, consider writing an Environmental, Social and Governance Report to help focus in on areas for improvement and as a format for communicating your green practices to your guests.

 4. Get your building or operations certified through LEED (LEED operations and maintenance), Green Key Global, Green Seal, Green Globe, Travelife, EarthCheck or Audubon International Green Lodging.
 Trip Advisor's GreenLeader program can help promote your work.
-Additional certification programs: green hotel certification programs and a list of certifiers (Green Lodging News).
+Additional certification programs: list of certifiers (Green Lodging News).

 5. Provide yearly staff training on green practices throughout the buildings and grounds and post informational posters in break rooms and guest areas.